How to Plan a Funeral

 Step 6: Order a casket or urn, if applicable.

 If you’re working with a funeral home or cemetery, they will likely have caskets and urns to sell you.
 Many people find that purchasing through the funeral home or cemetery simplifies things.
 However, you can often save hundreds (even thousands) of dollars by purchasing a casket or urn online.
+Funeral homes often display their most expensive merchandise upfront, leading customers to believe the options in front of them are the only ones available.
+Additionally, funeral homes will mark up their merchandise dramatically, often over 300%.
 If you’re operating on a limited budget, you may want to exploring buying online.
 You may also want to go ahead and order a headstone or grave marker (again, if applicable) at this time, but there’s no rush if you’d prefer to wait.

 Step 7: Determine and schedule events.